This page is now going to be a stream of updates about how my thoughts on what to do with this substack are evolving.

 In 2010, I started a Blogspot because my friend had one.
 Then I moved to WordPress in 2012 — where I found my first audience — because everyone said it was better.
 Everyone was right.
 By the next year, someone on the Internet convinced me to try writing stories.

 So I started a daily flash fiction challenge: write a 300-word story every day for 300 days.
 I started it because I saw someone else’s.
 That person finished, but I didn’t even make it halfway through mine.
 It was enough to convince an editor to hire me at my first writing job.
-This was 2015.
+This was in 2015.
 That year, I found something else, Medium.
 Everyone said the writing experience is great.
 Everyone is right.

 “This doesn’t explain what this substack is about, still”